tomphp/PhpBook/00-preface.md

-I have been working with PHP professionally since 2000, since then I have seen it grow from a basic scripting language which allowed you to hack your ideas togther in version 3, to something that resembled a fully featured language in version 4, through to actually becoming that fully features language in version 5.
+I have been working with PHP professionally since 2000, since then I have seen it grow from a basic scripting language which allowed you to hack your ideas together in version 3, to something that resembled a fully featured language in version 4, through to actually becoming that fully features language in version 5.